-If you are they, will you be in favor of such hidden trackers?
+If you are one of them, will you be in favor of such hidden trackers?
 May not.

 In this post, we’ll tell you how to block trackers in incoming Gmail messages.